linode/docs/docs/applications/cloud-storage/freenas-blockstorage.md

 {{< caution >}}
 FreeNAS is not officially supported by Linode at this time.
 This means that features like the [Linode Backup Service](/docs/platform/backup-service) and Lish will be unavailable to you.

 Any issues you may encounter with FreeNAS on your Linode are outside the scope of Linode Support.
+For further help with this guide's subject, you can ask questions on the [Linode Community Site](https://www.linode.com/community/questions/).
 {{< /caution >}}

 ## Prepare Your Linode